feedbackfarm/widget/docs/widgets/integrate-with-your-wordpress-website.md

 ## Configuration

 There's two ways of configuring the plugin.
-You can either add a "Give Feedback" button to your wordpress site menu or you can add the widget to any HTML element of your website.
+You can either add a "Give Feedback" button to your [wordpress site menu](https://docs.feedback.farm/integrate-with-your-wordpress-website#wordpress-menu-configuration) or you can add the widget to any [HTML element](https://docs.feedback.farm/widgets/integrate-with-your-wordpress-website#html-element-configuration) of your website.

 ### Wordpress Menu Configuration

 Go to the Wordpress admin panel and click on the Feedback Farm plugin configuration page.

-The simplest way to configure the plugin is to fill-up the project id field with the one you did get on feedback.farm website.
+Complete the "Project Id" field with your project id from feedback.farm.

-By doing this, a "Give Feedback" button will be added to your wordpress menu.
+Now in your menu, a "Give Feedback" button will be added.

-#### Advanced Configuration
+#### Advanced option

+Their is some advanced attributes that you cane use.
+Refer to the HTML widget [advanced option](https://docs.feedback.farm/widgets/integrate-with-your-html-website#advanced-option).

 ### HTML Element Configuration